Surfacedesign Pairs California Wineries With Curated Grounds

 Site furnishings include a series of movable crescent-shaped planter benches that relate to the phases of the moon.
 Raymond’s plant palette features several silvery-white species, such as white sage and yarrow, to evoke an ethereal essence.
 Surfacedesign integrated a French vernacular as well, in reference to Boisset’s Burgundian lineage.
 Examples include grand allées of western sycamore trees and topiary gardens aligning the entry drive.
 Additional plants, such as chamomile, horsetail, and valerian, were selected for their positive contributions to the soil’s microbiome.
 Surfacedesign also collaborated on future plans for Raymond’s “Theater of Nature,” an educational outdoor experience that demonstrates the winery’s symbiosis with the natural world.

-San Francisco-based Surfacedesign, Inc., is an award-winning landscape architecture and urban design firm that creates dynamic parks, plazas, waterfronts, civic landscapes, and private gardens.
+About Surfacedesign San Francisco-based Surfacedesign, Inc., is an award-winning landscape architecture and urban design firm that creates dynamic parks, plazas, waterfronts, civic landscapes, and private gardens.
 Partners James A. Lord, FASLA, Roderick Wyllie, ASLA, and Geoff di Girolamo, ASLA, Assoc.
 AIA, in collaboration with a multidisciplinary team of landscape architects, urban designers, and architects, provide innovative design solutions for a wide range of projects, working directly with institutions, architects, community groups, and city agencies.
 Winner of the 2017 National Design Award for Landscape Architecture (given by Cooper Hewitt, Smithsonian Design Museum), Surfacedesign focuses on cultivating a sense of connection to the built and natural worlds, pushing people to engage with the landscape in new ways.
 The firm’s work is the subject of Material Landscapes, a monograph published by The Monacelli Press (2019).